shijiansu/ntu-text-search-engine/README.md

 # Access the Web User Interface

-By default, here are the URL you can use:
+By default, here are the URL you can use,

-## search input page
+## Search input page

-in this page you can perform the search by clicking "Search" button, or you can click "Reset" link to clean the search result.
+In this page you can perform the search by clicking "Search" button, or you can click "Reset" link to clean the search result.

 - `http://localhost:8585/ntu-text-search-engine`, or
 - `http://localhost:8585/ntu-text-search-engine/index.jsp`

-## some testing data
+## Testing data

 `http://localhost:8585/ntu-text-search-engine/index_test.jsp`